If you purchase an independently reviewed product or service through a link on our website, SheKnows may receive an affiliate commission.

 If we want our children to grow up with a greater understanding of America’s true history and the long fight for racial equity ahead, we have to take it upon ourselves to educate them now.
 Movies like Harriet, Lincoln, and Slavery and the Making of America give more honest accounts of the suffering of Black people at the hands of slaveowners than most of us were taught in American schools, without relying on nightmare-inducing images or doing whatever it is Django Unchained was supposed to be doing.
 If we can raise the next generation to look at issues of race in America with a clear understanding of the need for change, we can build a better future.
 But before we get there, we have to address our past.

-A version of this article was originally published June 2020.
+A version of this article was originally published in 2020.